eco-trip/Ecotrip/README.md

 This script does:

 - retrieve secret key for FontAwesome npm packages
-- install all npm dependencies on Api, CP and App
+- install all npm dependencies on Administration, CP and App
 - optional: you can pass argument "-a" for select your aws profile if you have multiple account configured on aws cli.
 Otherwise the profile used is "default"